 Chef Zachary Overfield is a born and raised Hendersonian, having grown up in the East End and still residing in the neighborhood.
 A Southern-inspired chef, Chef Zach has successfully managed multiple kitchens and is ready to take us on a culinary adventure around Henderson!

 4 Soul-warming, Winter-approved Soups

-By Zach Overfield
+By Chef Zach Overfield

 Metzger’s Tavern– 1000 Powell Street

-The second location I stopped into was Metzger’s Tavern.
+The first location I stopped into was Metzger’s Tavern.
 Not just a burger joint, Metzger’s also has a couple of different tasty soups, and today I will be calling attention to their chili.
-Metzger’s chili is a welcomed take on old school Germen culinary techniques, like adding noodles to make the dish stretch and fill your stomach.
+Metzger’s chili is a welcomed take on old school German culinary techniques, like adding noodles to make the dish stretch and fill your stomach.
 This chili has the right mixture of spices, ground beef, beans, and spaghetti noodles and is served with a side car of oyster crackers.
 This chili is perfect for the working man to enjoy on a lunch break or a cold traveler exploring all that Henderson has to offer.

 Sidewalk Café – 228 2nd Street

 If you are looking for nostalgia, head on down to the Sidewalk Café and grab yourself a bowl of cheeseburger soup.
 Sidewalk Café offers an array of different lunch items like salads and soups.
 This month, I tried their cheeseburger soup, normally sold as a special on Tuesdays.
 This soup is cheesy and thick with loads of fresh ground beef, and they sure don’t skimp on the meat.
 With a creamy cheesy texture, you just can’t go wrong.
 This soup reminds me of some cheeseburger mac from my childhood, but with a grown-up twist.